 Remember — they know you better than you know yourself.

 Let’s move on — to the mother who ignores you.

-This only shows up later in life when you realise that you have missed out on huge chunks of your emotional development.
+This only shows up later in life when you realise you have missed huge chunks of your emotional development.
 You might feel different — especially watching other people live their lives — and not know why.

 There’s not as much to say here — because this mother is just not there.

-You might think that your home is normal until you go to a friend’s or relative’s house – but even then, you might believe that your mother is the normal one.
-That’s what she will be telling you for sure.
+You might think your home is normal until you go to a friend’s or relative’s house – but even then, you might believe your mother is the normal one.
+That’s what she will tell you for sure.
 She’ll make sure you don’t question anything at all.

-Some people are lucky in this instance to have another adult who steps up.
+Some people are lucky to have another adult who steps up.
 This is a huge gift and can lessen the damage.
 But your Narcissistic Mother will do anything to prevent this from happening.

-If no one steps in or validates what the child is seeing or feeling, the child will grow up thinking that they are unimportant, that their needs don’t matter and that they should be constantly looking after other people in their lives in order to have any sense of purpose.
+If no one steps in or validates what the child is seeing or feeling, the child will grow up thinking they are unimportant, that their needs don’t matter, and that they should constantly look after other people in their lives in order to have any sense of purpose.